 GWR wagon brakes 1 are an immensely complicated subject.
 The GWR – typically – tended to go its own way on brakes to some extent, and it seems there's always another layer of the onion inside to understand.
 This piece is only intended to provide a broad-brush introduction to the topic and contains scandalous over simplification, errors and omissions.
 For simplicity it will only cover the most common arrangements found on standard 9' and 10' wheelbase wagons during the 20th century – opens and vans.
 When one comes to long-wheelbase vehicles, bogie stock and the many special purpose designs then all sorts of complications appear.
 There are also almost infinite numbers of oddities, exceptions and peculiarities.
 There are many excellent references in and out of print for those who wish to cover the topic in detail 2, but hopefully this article will be enough to gain a basic understanding of the topic and to avoid a few of the errors that can be made assembling kits.

-The sketches are considerably simplified.
+The sketches here are simplified.
 When you look at a preserved wagon, or clear photographs, especially of a wagon upside down 3, there is an amazing multiplicity of pieces of bent metal.
 Almost any component of any size was fitted with a safety strap or bracket so in the event of a fastening failure or a breakage it couldn't fall off and damage or derail the train.
-There were all sorts of adjustments, manual and semi-automatic, to adjust the equipment to allow for wear or whatever much of this is either omitted or simplified in ready to run and model kits.
+There were all sorts of adjustments, manual and semi-automatic, to adjust the equipment to allow for wear or whatever much of this is either omitted or simplified in ready-to-run and model kits.
 Dimensional inaccuracies, too, are not uncommon.
 Because many brake arrangements were somewhat asymmetrical I am going to refer to primary and secondary sides of the wagon.
 The primary side is the side with brake shoes if brakes are only fitted on one side, and on wagons with shoes on both sides is the one where the brake shaft rotates clockwise to apply the brakes.